 Government regulations and policies of India can affect the demand for, expenses related to and availability of our software products.
 We expect to incur costs for compliance with such laws and regulations.
 Any changes in government regulations and policies, such as changes in the RBI regulations with respect to lending, could adversely affect our business and results of operations.
 Further, regulatory requirements with respect to our software products and those governing our clients are subject to change.
 An adverse change in the regulations, including the development of licensing requirements and technical standards and specifications or the imposition of onerous requirements, may have an adverse impact on our operations.
-Accordingly, our Company may be required to alter processes and target markets and incur capital expenditure to achieve compliance with such new regulatory requirements applicable to us and our clients.
-We cannot assure you that we will be able to comply with the regulatory requirements.
+Accordingly, our Company may be required to alter processes and target markets and incur capital expenditure to achieve compliance with such new regulatory requirements.
 If we fail to comply with new statutory or regulatory requirements, there could be a delay or interruptions in the operation of our delivery centres.
 Moreover, if we fail to comply with the various conditions attached to such approvals, licenses, registrations and permissions once received, the relevant regulatory body may suspend, curtail or revoke or we may be deemed to be in breach of our arrangements with our clients.